 The doji is a particular candlestick-pattern phenomenon.
 This candlestick shows an open and close that are pretty much equal.

-A doji candle kinda looks like an elongated plus sign or a religious cross, and depending on where it crosses, it might be called a gravestone, long-legged, or a dragonfly.
+A doji candle kinda looks like an elongated plus sign or cross.
+Depending on where it crosses, it might be called a gravestone, long-legged, or a dragonfly.
 By itself, this candle type is neutral, but it can figure into a variety of other patterns.

-Often, the doji can be a signal of a reversal pattern in technical analysis, which can show indecision.
+Often, the doji can be a signal of a reversal in technical candlestick patterns, which can show indecision.
 With a lack of clear conviction, this could be a sign that the trend’s about to change.
 But that’s not always the case.